terraform-google-modules/terraform-example-foundation/README.md

 ### [2. environments](./2-environments/)

-The purpose of this stage is to set up the environments folders used for projects that contain monitoring and secrets projects.
+The purpose of this stage is to set up the environments folders that contain shared projects for each environemnt.
 This will create the following folder and project structure:

 ```
 example-organization
 └── fldr-development
-    ├── prj-d-monitoring
     ├── prj-p-kms
     └── prj-d-secrets
 └── fldr-nonproduction
-    ├── prj-n-monitoring
     ├── prj-n-kms
     └── prj-n-secrets
 └── fldr-production
-    ├── prj-p-monitoring
     ├── prj-p-kms
     └── prj-p-secrets
 ```

-#### Monitoring

-Under the environment folder, a project is created per environment (`development`, `nonproduction`, and `production`), which is intended to be used as a [Cloud Monitoring workspace](https://cloud.google.com/monitoring/workspaces) for all projects in that environment.
-Please note that creating the [workspace and linking projects](https://cloud.google.com/monitoring/workspaces/create) can currently only be completed through the Cloud Console.
-If you have strong IAM requirements for these monitoring workspaces, it is worth considering creating these at a more granular level, such as per business unit or per application.

 #### KMS